shash42/ApertiumBidixGen/Tool/README.md

     <code>autoreconf -i</code> <br>
     <code>./configure</code> <br>
     <code>make install</code> - This step might require sudo privileges <br>
-<li> Parse the bidixes provided in the download by the command <code> ./parse config_file_path </code>.
+<li> Parse apertium source data (parser, data packaged in the install), ApertiumRDF data (parser packaged in install) or write a parser for your own source data!
 Described in more detail below.
 <li> Use following the usage guidelines below. </li>
 </ol>